statsig-io/docs/docs/mex/drilldown.md

 ### Zooming in

-Often when digging for insight, you may want to quickly zoom in on a certain portion of the date range to view things more granularly.
+Often when digging for insight, you may want to quickly zoom in on a certain portion of the date range to view things with more granularity.
 To help with this, you can simply use your mouse to click at one end of the date range you want to zoom in on, and hold the mouse button down while moving to the other end of the date range of interest.
 Letting go of the mouse button will then zoom in on that portion of the chart.
 To reset your zoom, click “Reset Zoom” in the top right of the chart.

 ### Sharing your insights